Niranjana60/Specflow-Project-Traveldomain/README.md

 Features tested

-1.User has to search flights drom Dublin to Delhi to plan his travel. user uses a one way trip option
+1.User has to search flights drom Dublin to Delhi to plan his travel.
+User uses a one way trip option

 2.User is Searching for Hotels in Goa to plan his stay.